vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 New style:
   scanners produce data records
-  stores own those records
-  snapshots expose read-only copies shared engines render/export those records
+  SessionState owns those records snapshots expose read-only copies shared engines render/export those records
 ```

 A format scanner no longer needs to create a web of live objects that know about each other.
 It emits values: a sequence, an instrument set, a sample collection, source annotations, match facts, diagnostics, and extracted child sources.
-The session commits those values, then later decides which values belong together.
+The session validates and accepts those values, then later decides which values belong together.

 ---